Ahmedalsadi-1/KRONOS-DESKTOP/README.md

 The AI Emulators Ecosystem is a unified platform that brings together cutting-edge AI automation technologies to create intelligent agents capable of automating complex workflows across desktop and mobile environments.
 This monorepo contains multiple specialized automation frameworks, each designed for specific use cases while maintaining seamless interoperability.

+## 🧭 Unified Automation Stack

+This repository now also ships with a lightweight **Agent Orchestrator** microservice that parses `agent.md` and exposes inventory, overlap, and manifest endpoints (see `agent-orchestrator/`).
+The orchestrator plus the Docker stack form the “meta-agent” layer used by the `ai_emulators` GitHub Actions workflow to continuously smoke-test the entire automation fleet.

+Each GitHub push/PR triggers the `ai_emulators` workflow, which builds every Docker service, spins the stack up, calls the orchestrator’s `/status`, `/inventory`, and `/overlaps`, and then tears the stack back down.
+This ensures every automation project stays runnable before merging.

 ## 🏗️ Architecture

 ```